 • Add Omega-3s for skin and shine

-• Weigh meals on a kitchen scale—guestimating invites pudge
+• Weigh meals on a kitchen scale, guestimating invites pudge

-Training Tips
+Training Essentials

 Reputable breeders screen for hip and elbow dysplasia, degenerative myelopathy, eye concerns, and thyroid hiccups.
 With routine vet care, most white Shepherds live 11–14 years.
+It is vital to be aware of common GSD health problems early on.

 • Hip & Elbow exams (OFA or PennHIP)